Skip to main content

 Crow Wing County, MinnesotaOligotrophic

 Pelican Lake sits at the top of the Minnesota PCA grading rubric with an A, a mark reached by the cleanest lakes in Minnesota.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 Trophically, Pelican Lake reads as oligotrophic — nutrient-poor, clear, and ecologically more sensitive to disturbance than richer lakes.
 The lake's 104 ft maximum depth is in the upper tier for Minnesota — deep enough for cold-water fish to find refuge in summer.
 Pelican Lake covers 8,367 acres alongside 27.8 miles of shoreline, large enough that conditions can vary meaningfully between bays.
 Among the 120 graded lakes in Crow Wing County, Pelican Lake sits at rank 50, above the county median.